spcourse/integrals/en/riemann/integrals/index.md

 * Your program should call both Riemann functions to approximate the integral for several quadratic equations

-### Challenge

-_As an extra challenge, you can also add the rectangles you use to calculate the area to your plot!_ This is not a required part of the exercise.

 ## Testing

 First, test your program on some integrals for which you know the correct